eProsima/Fast-DDS-docs/docs/notes.rst

 **Known issues**

-* When using TPC transport, sometimes callbacks are not invoked when removing a participant due to a bug in asio.
+* When using TPC transport, sometimes callbacks are not invoked when removing a participant due to a bug in ASIO.

 **Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*